xxiao053/MRP--Mini-Research-Problem/README.md

-# Mini Research Project — Multimodal Hallucination
+# Mini Research Project — A Scalable Workflow for Evaluating Object Hallucination in Multimodal LLMs

 This project studies **object hallucination** in multimodal LLMs (GPT-4o and GPT-5.1).
 Models are asked yes/no questions about whether an object exists in an image.